anthonyozerov/binomial/main.md

 We show results for the settings satisfying our assumptions (Random Effects, Birge, Random Effects with Outliers) in [](#sim-results).
 Since the target coverage level is varied across simulations, we report the difference in achieved coverage and target coverage.
 Here are some observations.

--   The Binomial method perfectly achieves target coverage in every single scenario.
-This is not surprising given its mathematical setup, and that every single scenario satisfies BM's assumptions.
+-   The Sign Test perfectly achieves target coverage in every single scenario.
+This is not surprising given its mathematical setup, and that every single scenario satisfies ST's assumptions.

 -   Under the Random Effects model, RE yields better coverage with smaller intervals when the systematic errors are small, but does not achieve coverage when systematic errors are comparable to or larger than noise.
 This is surprising until we remember that inference for the Random Effects model is approximate, not exact.
 BR performs very poorly, espeially for large $n$.

 -   Under the Birge model, note that it is slightly unrealistic to have $\tau<1$, because that implies that the $\sigma_i$'s given to us are actually *overestimates* of the true standard deviation.
 Considering the case where $\tau\geq 1$, the BR method works well, as we would expect, though does it does not achieve target coverage when $n$ is small (as inference is approximate and not exact).
-BR also offers far narrower intervals than BM.
-RE works decently well; maintains at least target coverage, but offers larger intervals for large $n$ than Binomial and BR for roughly $\tau>3$.
+BR also offers far narrower intervals than ST. RE works decently well; maintains at least target coverage, but offers larger intervals for large $n$ than Binomial and BR for roughly $\tau>3$.
 For context, in the gravitational constant data shown later [@tiesinga2021codata], we estimate $\tau\approx 3.6$ under the Birge model.

--   Under Random Effects with Outliers, which satisfies the assumptions of neither RE nor BR, BR works poorly, while RE is fairly competitive with BM (though it yields intervals larger by orders of magnitude for large $n$ with $\tau>1$).
+-   Under Random Effects with Outliers, which satisfies the assumptions of neither RE nor BR, BR works poorly, while RE is fairly competitive with ST (though it yields intervals larger by orders of magnitude for large $n$ with $\tau>1$).
 This difficulty in this setting is outliers, especially at large $n$, which pull or greatly expand the RE and BR intervals.
-As expected, BM still achieves perfect coverage in this setting.
-In general, BM is robust to outliers as it only depends on the ranking of the experiments, not their relative magnitudes.
+As expected, ST still achieves perfect coverage in this setting.
+In general, ST is robust to outliers as it only depends on the ranking of the experiments, not their relative magnitudes.

 :::{figure}
 :label: sim-results2